inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 OMOP standard without significant changes.
 OMOP is also not suited to live data.
 We concluded that we would need to devise our own schema.

+[//]: # (I might have the wrong end of the stick, but "solution" in my mind is not the same as schema; the way it's phrased currently, I wonder whether someone would understand it to be the same though)

 Initially we looked at an entity-attribute-value approach for maximum flexibility.
 This did allow easy addition of different types of data but caused major usability issues for alpha users, with slow indexing and complex joins.
 Technical evaluation and the learning process involved in creating the pipeline showed that the flexibility provided